 - Introduction to nuclear reactions

 Unless otherwise stated these notes were all written based on lectures delivered to postgraduate classes.
-Not all of them cover an entire course or paper; most cover select parts of a larger course.
+Italics indicate pdf slides.
+Not all these cover an entire course or paper; most cover select parts of a larger course.
 As a result of this they are arranged by topic and it is left to the reader to organise them into fields by convenience and/or necessity.

 Thoughts, criticisms and suggestions for improvement are always welcome.
 Please feel free to get in touch with me via e-mail anytime.
 Thorough spellchecking has not been performed on some of these notes so if you spot minor errors too (and have the time and inclination) please let me know.